Call us: 0800 843 752Free shipping for orders $150 or over

 Gift Vouchers

-Alectryon excelsus hedge with lush green and bronze foliage.
+Alectryon excelsus (Titoki) hedge with lush green and bronze foliage.

-Small Alectryon excelsus plant growing in a pot with green foliage.
+A small Alectryon excelsus (Titoki) tree growing in a pot with green foliage at The Plant Company nursery.

 Buy more Alectryon excelsus plants and save -